FangZY-Lab/MetaScreener/README.md

 ## Overview

-**MetaScreener: a robust dual-mode framework for directional prioritization of actionable signatures through multi-dataset and multi-approach integration**
+**MetaScreener: A Robust Dual-Mode Framework for Directional Prioritization of Actionable Signatures Through Multi-Dataset and Multi-Approach Integration**

 MetaScreener represents a paradigm shift in gene set enrichment analysis by introducing a sophisticated multi-layer meta-analysis framework that transcends traditional single-dataset, single-method approaches.
 The package's groundbreaking architecture enables: